 Do your cats get to go outside?
 How do you keep them safe from harm?
 How would you go about transitioning an exclusively INDOOR ONLY cat to life on the outside?
 What can you do to make certain your kitties are always safe?
-I wrote this post back in 2013 and have updated it extensively.
-Read on to learn options for how to keep outside cats safe!
+If you’re concerned about indoor vs outdoor cats, read on to learn options for how to keep outside cats safe!

 Seren used to stand at the door or window, meow, and dig against the glass with her paws as if she couldn’t wait to escape the plush indoor lifestyle.
 Karma-Kat watches Bravo-Dawg when he takes a break outside and has started stalking the door to dash outside–but then acts terrified once he finds his paws on the patio.
 Folks who live in the UK think we Americans are cruel for not allowing kitties the joy of grass between their toes–many cat lovers in the UK have back gardens and the whole neighborhood of cats comes and goes.

 Here in North Texas, coyotes come and go from my back patio and turn into land sharks patrolling for kitty treats.
 Although in her younger days Seren went out on a leash to sniff roses, I’d never feel comfortable letting her out without that safety net.
 Karma once escaped his harness while outside, and only returned when Magical-Dawg brought him back.
 We don’t have kitty outings these days o9n a regular basis.
 I’ve made the choice to keep them inside and keep my cats safe.
 Instead, I offer lots of indoor enrichment like multiple cat trees and condos–and a best friend dawg for playing chase.

 I do offer some options for creating safer outdoor environments in my Cat Competability book: